nomemory/andreinc-site/_posts/2021-12-01-writing-a-simple-vm-in-less-than-125-lines-of-c.md

 The registers are quickly accessible "slots" located at the CPU level.
 The ALU operates on registers.
 They come in small numbers (that's a relative statement, as it depends on the architecture), so the amount of data that can be *loaded* inside the CPU is limited.
 We use registers to interact with the *Main Memory*.
 A typical scenario involves loading a memory location into a register, performing some changes, and putting the data back into memory.

 The **Main Memory** is imagined as an extensive "array" of `W` words of `N` bits each.
 Program instructions and the associated data are stored in the main memory in a binary format.
-Each memory *word* contains either one instruction or program data (e.g.: a number used for computation).
+Each memory *word* contains either one instruction or program data (e.g., a number used for computation).

 The **Input/Output** devices enable the computer to communicate with the outside world.